Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 | Stripe Atlas | $500 | Delaware only + EIN + Mercury account + stock templates |

-The formation service comparison maps what each service includes and what they leave unaddressed.
-The gap between what is created and what the founder assumes is handled is where structural risk begins, a pattern explored in what formation services actually structure.
+The formation service comparison breaks down what each service actually includes.
+The gap between what gets created and what you assume is handled?
+That's where structural risk starts.
+See what formation services actually structure for the full picture.

 Ongoing annual costs